genlm/llamppl/README.md

 pip install -e ".[dev,examples]"
 ```

 Then, try running an example.
-Note that this will cause the weights for Vicuna-7b-v1.5 to be downloaded.
+Note that this will cause the weights of a HuggingFace model to be downloaded.

 ```
 python examples/hard_constraints.py